A small, specialist SIL for adults with co-occurring mental health & intellectual disability.

 - 2

-Staff trained to read the function of behaviour and respond early — so episodic shifts don't escalate into crises, ED presentations, or tenancy breakdown.
+Staff trained to read the function of behaviour and respond early, so episodic shifts don't escalate into crises or ED presentations.

 - 3

 Active collaboration with Support Coordinators, GPs, psychiatrists and allied health.
-We share the picture, we don't disappear when it's hard.
+We stay engaged when it's hard — we don't disappear.

 - 4